MichaelLangbein/tdl2/backend/data/wiki/programming/networking.md

 | ip              | no own ip                                             | no own ip                             | own ip                                         |
 | default gateway | NA                                                    | has default gateway                   | is default gateway                             |

-### Lingo
+## Lingo

 `ifconfig` and `ip route`:

 - `gateway: 172.17.0.0/16`:
   - mask out the last 16 bits of address -> `172.17.xxx.xxx`.
 This is part that all local devices have in common
 - `default-gateway: 172.17.0.1`
-    - it the target-ip doesn't match the local-net mask, forward the package to the default-gateway.
+  - if the target-ip doesn't match the local-net mask, forward the package to the default-gateway.
 It is a router that will pass this package on.

+## Interfaces and IPs

+- Interface: a device connected to your computer
+- For each interface you have another IP
+- Each interface connects you to another gateway-router

-### Router algorithm
+## Router algorithm

 1. Source:
     1. get target IP from DNS
     2. target-ip in local network?
         1. yes: send directly to target-mac
         2. no: send to default-gateway-mac
-2. Gateway
+2. Gateway (= your closest router):
     1. receive package
-    2. target-ip in routing-table? (either locally connected or matching a jump-router)
+    2. target-IP on own subnet?
+       1. Get target-MAC per ARP request
-        1. target-mac <- target from ARP-table
+       2. target-mac <- target from ARP-table
-        2. source-mac <- own mac
+       3. source-mac <- own mac
+       4. But leave source-IP and destination-IP untouched
+    3. Target-IP not on own subnet?
+       1. check routing table for another router: best router is the one that matches the largest part of the destination-IP (i.e. 123.456.x.x is a better match than 123.x.x.x)
+       2. Forward to that router
+3. Router: same as gateway

+## VPNs

+A vpn does the following two things:

+1. It hosts its own DNS and connects you to it.
+   1. So that you can also look up urls that aren't available in public
+2. It creates a virtual network-device on your machine.
+   1. Behind this virtual network-device is a VPN-owned router, redirecting to the routers of the previously hidden network.